Chapter 1: Integrative Grammar Practice 1

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 CBSE textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 9 English - Communicative chapter 4 Modals are Reading, Literature Textbook and Extended Reading Text, Writing and Grammar.
+Concepts covered in Class 9 English Communicative - Workbook Interact in English chapter 4 Modals are Literature Textbook and Extended Reading Text, Writing and Grammar, Reading.

 Using CBSE Class 9 solutions Modals exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in CBSE Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 9 prefer CBSE Textbook Solutions to score more in exam.

-Get the free view of chapter 4 Modals Class 9 extra questions for English - Communicative and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 4 Modals Class 9 extra questions for Class 9 English Communicative - Workbook Interact in English and can use Shaalaa.com to keep it handy for your exam preparation